5 DIY Mirrors to Beautify Your Home

 Instructions:

 Hot glue ribbon to the outer edge of the mirror with a wide, flat frame.
 Don’t go all the way around, stop gluing where the mirror naturally hangs.
-To finish, secure both ribbons by crossing them and hot gluing a small bow to the top.
+To finish, secure both ribbons by crossing them and hot-gluing a small bow to the top.

 Photo of colorful ribbon being hot glued around the edge of a wide framed mirror to make a DIY Ribbon Hanging Mirror.